Feeling stuck in eating disorder recovery?

 Are you going because you’re making progress?
 Or are you going because that’s what you think the road to recovered looks like?

 Do the work

 Work like hell in between appointments.
 Don’t rely on an hour long appointment each week.
-DEMAND homework.
-Demand steps or action items before your next appointment.
+DEMAND homework and demand steps or action items before your next appointment.
 Start to use your voice and advocate for yourself.
-Stay uncomfortable.
-This is the path to recovered.

 Finally, stay uncomfortable.
 This is the path from being stuck in eating disorder recovery hell to recovered.
 If you’re ready to make meaningful progress, reach out to a coach today.